cloudevents/spec/spec.md

   - MUST be a non-empty string

 ### source
 - Type: `URI-reference`
-- Description: This describes the event producer.
+- Description: This identifies the event producer.
 Often this will include information such as the type of the event source, the organization publishing the event, the process that produced the event, and some unique identifiers.
 The exact syntax and semantics behind the data encoded in the URI is event producer defined.
 - Constraints:
   - REQUIRED
 - Examples